KimikaTeorikoa/python-notes-tccm/contents/fundamentals.md

 f = open("myfile.txt", "r")
 ```
 In this statement, we are using a **built-in function** called `open`.
-The first argument of this function is the filename, and the second
+The first argument of this function is the external filename (Python
+will assume that the file does exist).
+The second argument indicates
-argument indicates the **mode**.
+the processing **mode**.
 There are different modes available:
 * `r`: read only mode
 * `w`: write only mode
 * `a`: append mode